 Email type: Launch announcement email

-What it does well: Hubspot’s email head and subhead state what the product is and immediately tells the audience how it can benefit them.
+What it does well: Hubspot’s email head and subhead state what the product is and immediately tell the audience how it can benefit them.
 Adding a CTA at the top additionally ensures that users don’t miss it at the bottom of the page.

 3. Airbnb